MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ## Interpreting a PSCodeHealth Report

-The report's color-coding is straightforward : green means good, yellow means warning and red means danger.
+The report's color-coding is straightforward :
+  - Green means good
+  - Yellow means warning
+  - Red means danger

-It is designed to provide at-a-glance information about which area(s)/aspect(s) of the code need attention or improvement.
+It is designed to provide at-a-glance information about which aspects and sections of the code need attention or improvement.

 ### Style & Best Practices tab